mmattamala/mmattamala/README.md

 ## Hi!
 I'm Matías
-I'm a Chilean roboticist 🇨🇱🤖 and final-year PhD student at the [Oxford Robotics Institute](https://ori.ox.ac.uk).
-I currently work in the [Dynamic Robot Systems group](https://ori.ox.ac.uk/drs) helping legged robots navigate in challenging environments using vision.
+I'm a Chilean roboticist 🇨🇱🤖 and postdoctoral researcher at the [Oxford Robotics Institute](https://ori.ox.ac.uk).
+I currently work in the [Dynamic Robot Systems group](https://ori.ox.ac.uk/drs) on robot navigation for inspection and monitoring missions in the wild.
 I'm broadly interested in perception and navigation, as well as fundamental methods.
 I also enjoy teaching, and try to understand things deeply.

 Online coordinates:
 - 💻 [Personal website](https://mmattamala.github.io)